 The fillings for these cold rolls are really up to your imagination and preferences.
 In the recipe below, I used cucumber, basil, carrots, beets, sesame seeds and vermicelli or quinoa.

-Summer Vegetable Rolls are easier than you might think and make a great appetizer or even a brunch dish, light lunch or healthy snack.
+Rice Paper Rolls are easier than you might think and make a great appetizer or even a brunch dish, light lunch or healthy snack.
 Guests watching their calories love them.

 Tailor To Your Taste

-- Vegetarian fillings (choose whatever you like, trying to balance colour and texture): carrots, beets, avocado, alfalfa sprouts, watercress, pea shoots, bean sprouts, cucumber, basil leaves, lettuce, tofu, cilantro, chives, mango, peppers, mint leaves, shredding purple cabbage.
+- Vegetarian fillings (choose whatever you like, trying to balance color and texture): carrots, beets, avocado, alfalfa sprouts, watercress, pea shoots, bean sprouts, cucumber, basil leaves, lettuce, tofu, cilantro, chives, mango, peppers, mint leaves, shredding purple cabbage.

 - Other fillings: hummus, rice vermicelli, quinoa, cooked shrimp.

 - Sauces: spicy peanut sauce, Hoisin, Thai sweet chili sauce, vinegar dipping sauce

 - Shortcut: Skip the beet juice and use plain colored wrappers (or make half pink, half white).